 Still, even lower level sex crimes are serious matters that can require a person to serve time in jail or may label them as a sex offender.
 Because of this, it is vital for anyone facing these charges to take aggressive steps to protect themselves.

 A Bronx sex crimes lawyer could be someone’s first and best defense against these charges.
 The experienced defense attorneys at the Law Offices of Jeffrey Lichtman could work hard to understand the defendant’s side of the story, examine the prosecutor’s case for any weaknesses, and defend individuals with strength and determination.

 What is a Sex Crime?

 The basic concept of a sex crime is simple.
 Anytime a person touches another in a sexual manner without their consent, that person commits a sex crime.
 According to New York Penal Law §130.05 a person may not be able to consent for several reasons.
 These include age, physical or mental capacity, or being under duress.

 Any sex offense is a serious matter.
 A conviction for even a relatively minor offense can result in a person being sent to jail and labeled as a sex offender.
-Therefore, it is important to consult with an adept Bronx sex crimes lawyer when facing these charges.
+Therefore, it is important to consult with an adept Bronx attorney when facing sex crime charges.

 Examples of Common Sex Crimes Offenses